mvolkmann/blog/src/zig.md

 `expectEqualStrings`, `expectError`, `expectFmt`,
 `expectStringEndsWith`, and `expectStringStartsWith`.

+The functions `expectApproxEqAbs`, `expectApproxEqRel`, `expectEqual`, and `expectEqualDeep` all have the arguments `expected: anytype, actual: @TypeOf(expected)`.
+This causes the second argument to be cast to the type of the first.
+If the expected value is a literal value, it must be cast with "@as" if it is the first argument, but not if it is the second.
+So it is typically easier to pass the actual value as the first argument and the expected value as the second argument.

-All tests is a source file are executed by running `zig test {file-name}.zig`.
+All tests in a source file are executed by running `zig test {file-name}.zig`.
 To run specific tests, add the `--test-filter {text}` option which causes it to only run tests whose description contains the given text.